komjaur/runescape-clone-study-js-html-css-web/README.md

 ## Playing the Demo

-1. Open `RunescapeWebGame/html/index.html` in your web browser.
+1. Open `php/login.php` in your web browser and log in with a username.
+2. After logging in you will be redirected to the game.
-2. Click **Train Attack** to gain experience and level up the Attack skill.
+3. Click **Train Attack** to gain experience and level up the Attack skill.
-3. Click **Attack Enemy** to fight a goblin.
+4. Click **Attack Enemy** to fight a goblin.
 If you win, its loot appears in your inventory.
-4. Click **Go on Forest Adventure** to automatically battle monsters for five seconds.
+5. Click **Go on Forest Adventure** to automatically battle monsters for five seconds.
 The summary lists any kills and items found.
-5. Use **Buy Bronze Dagger** to purchase gear from the shop or **Sell First Item** to earn gold.
+6. Use **Buy Bronze Dagger** to purchase gear from the shop or **Sell First Item** to earn gold.
-6. Click **Start Goblin Quest** and defeat goblins to claim a reward.
+7. Click **Start Goblin Quest** and defeat goblins to claim a reward.

 Watch the displays on the page update with your current hit points, enemy health, skills and inventory as you interact with the buttons.